PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Results and Discussion

-The projected velocities on the image plane are shown in Table \ref{tab:proj_velocities}, which highlights that PANTHER is able to obtain a $\approx$30 \% decrease in the norm of the projected velocity with respect to methods 1 and 2, achieving therefore a much less blurred projection of the obstacle than these other two methods.
+The velocity of the projection of the centroid of the obstacle onto the image plane is shown in Fig.~\ref{fig:projected_vel}, which highlights that PANTHER is able to obtain a~\addaccess{$18$\% and~$34$\%} decrease in the mean of the norm of the projected velocity with respect to \noPA{} and \PAdec{}, respectively, achieving, therefore, a much less blurred projection of the obstacle than those two methods.

+Finally, and as a continuous detection of the dynamic obstacle is crucial to achieve a good tracking and prediction, we show in Fig.~\ref{fig:continouos_detections} the boxplot of the number of frames of each continuous detection for the different algorithms.
+A continuous detection is defined as a set of consecutive frames for which the obstacle stayed in the FOV of the camera.
+On average, PANTHER is able to achieve continuous detections of \addaccess{$155$}~frames, while the mean number of frames per continuous detection for methods \noPA{} and \PAdec{} are \addaccess{$39$}~and \addaccess{$46$}~frames, respectively.